iLVL-Key/FFXI/addons/Helper/readme.md

   - **Mireu Pop Alerts** → Notifies you when the NM Mireu is mentioned.
   - **Mog Locker Expiring** → Don't let your Mog Locker lease expire.
   - **Reraise Check** → Don't forget... again.
+  - **Inventory full** → Don't get caught with a full bag at the worst time.
 - <ins>**Enhanced Party Awareness**</ins>
   - **Low MP Warnings** → Alerts you if a party member needs Refresh.
   - **Party & Alliance Updates** → Get messages when members join or leave.